Mobile app

 User testing on low-fi wireframes

-Usability testing to pinpoint any usability issues that users experience while using the app before applying the design system on Maze.com
+I performed usability testing on Maze.com to pinpoint any usability issues that users experienced while using the app before applying the design system on Maze.com

 Improvement #1